Financial Capability Continues to Grow in Importance

 That’s why we think it’s time to replace financial literacy with a more impactful term: financial capability.
 Financial capability is the set of knowledge, attitudes, habits, and confidence in one’s ability to control one’s finances that a consumer needs to build his or her financial wellbeing.
 In other words, it’s not just a matter of being literate about your financial options – it’s having the capability to use that literacy to make good decisions.

 In order to change the conversation surrounding financial education standards, we need to change the industry expectations.
-So, in April 2018, let’s not celebrate Financial Literacy Month anymore.
-Instead, let’s raise the bar.
-Let’s plan a big, impactful, and action-oriented month.
-Let’s have Financial Capability Month.
+Let’s focus on moving from Financial Literacy to Financial Capability.